chrisskiberg/TFE4152-Project-SPICE/README.md

 # TFE4152-Project-SPICE
-SPICE code for the project in the course TFE4152.
-With the implemented design of the analog circuit.
-And a testbench for the design.
+Code for the project in the course TFE4152.